Fitforge

 The survey responses revealed several recurring themes and insights into peoples's experiences, preferences, and challenges in their fitness journeys.

 It became clear that creating a space where users can feel comfortable, supported, and encouraged would align well with the needs highlighted in the research.
-At the very least in finding a fitness community, it would greatly benefit Fitforge users to be able to finely adjust and filter their results based on interests, experience level, and other personal, unique criteria.
+In finding a fitness community, it would greatly benefit Fitforge users to be able to finely adjust and filter their results based on interests, experience level, and other personal, unique criteria.

 I distilled these findings into user personas with empathy maps to be more specific in my thinking about how to design Fitforge with the user in mind.
 In creating personas, I'm careful not to homogenize the characteristics and maintain a broad sense of who the app is for.

-The sketching process, while somewhat messy and a mixture of low- and mid-fidelity, provides a lot of structure to thinking about how different features will fit together (and which features need to be cut).
-It also gives a sense of ordering; which screens should be more immediate to the user and which should take multiple interactions to reach, and I can note the direction of the flow.
-A lot will change in the process from sketches to high-fidelity prototypes based on further research and testing, but the sketches provide the skeleton of the app.
+The sketching process, a combination of low- and mid-fidelity, provides a lot of structure to think about how different features will fit together, which features need to be cut, and how different screens fit into a consistent and intuitive overall flow.
+It also gives a sense of ordering; which screens should be more immediate to the user and which should take multiple interactions to reach.
+A lot will change in the process from sketches to high-fidelity prototypes based on further research and testing, but the sketches provide the foundation of the app.

-In order from left to right is sketching for the onboarding flow, Search bottom sheet with filtering and gym components, gym page with the membership pass ordering flow, Explore page with the articles flow and the custom program creation flow.
+In order from left to right is sketching for the onboarding flow, search, fitness center page and the membership pass ordering flow, explore with the articles flow and the program creation flow.

-The onboarding gives the user the sense that Fitforge is inclusive and welcoming of all interests and experience levels.
-The preferences set during onboarding provide the content for the Explore and Program pages.
+The onboarding flow is considerate of all user interests and experience levels.
+The preferences set during onboarding also provide the customized content for the Explore and Program pages.

-The interface of Fitforge was designed with the iOS interaction guidelines in mind, utilizing the top-level navigation of iOS 18 components (such as navigation tab bars, search bars, and icon action buttons), but otherwise using bespoke interface elements.
-This makes the app feel familiar and approachable for users, while still expressing a unique flair.
+The interface of Fitforge was designed with the iOS interaction guidelines in mind, utilizing the top-level navigation of iOS 18 components (such as navigation tab bars, search bars, and SF symbols), but otherwise using a bespoke design system and set of interface components.
+This makes the app feel familiar and approachable for users, while still expressing a unique memorability.

 Prototyping the flow of filtering fitness communities on the home screen (Search)